 Baking soda is an ingredient often used in baking.
 However, it is also an all-around cleaner and deodorant.
 It is a household stay you will find in most kitchens and one of the best materials to fight rust.

 Being abrasive, it provides a bit of grit when used as a paste in cleaning your knives.
-With that, it effectively dislodges particles and removes rusts from the blades.
 Combined with the acidic property, it does well as a cleaning agent.

 Now that you know the answer to how does baking soda remove rust from knives, let’s get to how to do that.
 In the next section, we will tackle the steps on how to use sodium bicarbonate to clean your kitchen blades.